Altmannnnnn/DCMD/README.md

 ### MVTec 3D-AD Dataset Performance

-Our method achieves state-of-the-art results on the MVTec 3D-AD benchmark, significantly outperforming existing fusion-based methods in both detection (I-AUROC) and localization (PRO) metrics.
+Our method achieves state-of-the-art results on the MVTec 3D-AD benchmark, significantly outperforming existing fusion-based methods in both detection (I-AUROC and P-AUROC) and localization (PRO) metrics.

 **TABLE I: Anomaly Detection (I-AUROC) on MVTec 3D-AD** *DCMD achieves the highest mean I-AUROC of 97.5%.*